Counseling Degrees & Licenses in North Carolina

 North Carolina Central University – School of Education

-North Carolina Central University, a state-supported, public, historically black university.
-The School of Education offers three master of arts degree programs: career counseling, clinical mental health counseling (CMHC), and school counseling.
+North Carolina Central University, a state-supported, public, historically Black university.
+The School of Education offers three master of arts degree programs related to counseling: career counseling, clinical mental health counseling (CMHC), and school counseling.
+The School of Education offers two other master of arts degrees: Educational Technology and Instructional Design.

 All degree programs are available as online or in-person programs, and both formats are CACREP accredited.
-In fact, NCCU is the first CACREP accredited online career counseling program in the United States.
+In fact, NCCU is the first CACREP-accredited online career counseling program in the United States.
 The CMHC program prepares students to take North Carolina licensure exams for initial licensure.
-With an additional three addiction courses, students also meet the addiction-specific course requirements to apply as a Licensed Clinical Addiction Specialist.
+With three additional addiction courses, students also meet the addiction-specific course requirements to apply as a Licensed Clinical Addiction Specialist.
 The school counseling program provides students with all the experiences required by the Department of Public Instruction (DPI) for licensure as a professional school counselor in North Carolina.

 • Location: Durham, North Carolina / Online